 Does ROXUL make blowing wool insulation?

-ROXUL insulation is only manufactured in batt, board, loose wool and pipe forms.
+ROXUL insulation is only manufactured in batt, board, and pipe forms.

 Can ROXUL soundproof my walls or ceilings?

 ROXUL products can help reduce airborne sound within your home when installed in both walls and ceilings.
 Possible sources of sound transfer can occur between adjoining floors, walls, ceilings and through electrical receptacles and furnace vents.

 Most sound in the home is airborne sound generated by music, voices, ambient noise and so forth. .
 Impact sound is the result of foot traffic or falling objects.
 If reducing impact sound is the primary concern, additional measures such as the addition of resilient channels or a sound absorbing layer between the sub floor and the joists are recommended.
 If you require a specific STC (Sound Transmission Class) rating, please call ROXUL at 1-800-265-6878 for more information.

 A STC (Sound Transmission Class) rating is a number rating of an assembly’s ability to withstand airborne sound transfer at different frequencies.
 Generally, a higher STC rating will block more noise from transmitting through a partition wall or ceiling.
 If you require an STC rating, please contact ROXUL at 1-800-265-6878

 To reduce sound transmission is it better to double up on the ROXUL SAFE‘n’SOUND® or keep the air space (non-bridging gap)?